diegogslomp/ask-router/README.rst

 ask-router
 ==========

-A script to get telnet command output routers/switches layer 3.
+Retrieves telnet command output from routers/switches.
 Tested on Enterasys S8, G3 and A4 series.

 ::